tud-zih-energy/lo2s/README.md

 # Runtime Requirements

  * `kernel.perf_event_paranoid` should be less than or equal to `1` for process monitoring mode and less than or equal to `0` in system monitoring mode.
-A value of `-1` will give the most features for non-root performance recording, at the cost of some security.
+A value of `-1` will give the most features for non-root performance recording, such as tracepoints and block I/O, at the cost of some security.
 Modify as follows:

    `sudo sysctl kernel.perf_event_paranoid=1`